dinhkimhong/machine_translation/README.md

 # machine_translation
-Build a model to translate from English sentences to French sentences.
+Build a model to translate English sentences to French sentences.

 The model is trained by 110,288 sentences with 200 english words and 344 french words.